What happens after an accident involving an Uber or Lyft Driver?

 How to settle your personal injury claim without getting taken advantage of.

-As a personal injury lawyer in Asheville, N.C., I deal with insurance companies all day, every day.
-I know which companies are reasonable and easy to deal with, and which ones are a nightmare and should be avoided at all costs (cough.. cough..
-State Farm).
+As an Asheville personal injury laywer, I deal with insurance companies all day, every day.
+I know which companies are reasonable and easy to deal with, and which ones are a nightmare and should be avoided at all costs.
 Insurance companies will assign an adjuster to your claim if you have been injured as a result of another person’s negligence.
 Insurance adjusters are not inherently bad people, but the fact remains that their employers are concerned about one thing: profit.
 So no, Nationwide is not “on your side”, and you are not “in good hands” with Allstate.
 As a result, your insurance adjuster cannot be trusted to look out for you, if you’ve been injured as a result of a car crash or accident.
 Here some ways to avoid getting taken advantage of by an adjuster.

 Why Do Car Accident Insurance Claims Fail To Settle?